-This summer I spent 2 weeks in Morocco with my friend and fellow travel blogger, Heather from Trimm Travels.
+This summer I spent 2 weeks in Morocco.
 It was my first time in Africa, and I was so excited to finally cross it off my bucket list.
-We traveled all over the country — I wanted to see as much of Morocco as possible in our 2 short weeks!
+We traveled all over the country.
+I wanted to see as much of Morocco as possible in our 2 short weeks!

 Out of everywhere we went in Morocco, one of my absolute favorite places was the colorful seaside town of Essaouira (Essa-we-rah).

-It’s very easy to get to Essaouira from Marrakesh.
+It’s very easy to get to from Marrakech to Essaouira.
 There are two bus companies, CTM and Supratours, that run several times a day between Marrakesh and Essaouira.
 These buses are luxury coaches with comfortable, reclining seats and air conditioning.
 The bus takes 3 hours and includes a 20-minute stop halfway for bathroom and snacks.

-The best way to get to Essaouira from Marrakesh is the Supratours bus, because it drops you off closer to the city center (medina) in Essaouira.
+The best way to get from Marrakech To Essaouira is the Supratours bus, because it drops you off closer to the city center (medina) in Essaouira.
 The CTM bus drops you off further outside the city, and you then have to take a taxi to the city center.